 All facilities providing child care must continue to follow applicable health and safety legislation to ensure the safety, health and well-being of children.
-This includes all standards within The Community Child Care Standards Act and Child Care Regulation, and guidelines within the Best Practices Licensing Manual for Family and Group Child Care Homes.
+This includes all standards within The Community Child Care Standards Act and Child Care Regulation, and guidelines within the Best Practices Licensing Manual for Early Learning and Child Care Centres and the Best Practices Licensing Manual for Family and Group Child Care Homes.